End of US highway 65 |

 There was nothing wrong with the desire to unify that corridor with a single US route number, but there was an even better option available (see the US 425 page for more details).
 However, AASHTO rubber-stamped the proposal, so US 65 now ends disgracefully at a 3-digit branch route with an illegitimate number.

 Anyway, this junction has been reconfigured, as a result of recent upgrades in this corridor.
 US 425 is now a four-lane divided highway in this area, and the opposing lanes bifurcate through Clayton.
 The original two-lane segment now carries northbound traffic only.
-Southbound is on new pavement, built on an historic railroad right-of-way.
+Southbound is on new pavement, built on a historic railroad right-of-way.
 This photo shows what the old junction looks like now:

 |